M-Pauley/zion-metal/01-Master_Node.md

 The master node is intended to be a combination workstation, control node, and worker node.
 Tasks for this node will be
 - Install the required tools and utilities.
+- Setup storage components to be consumed by k8s.
 - Initalize MaaS controller.
 - Commission, configure, and deploy the other nodes.
-- Create the first k8s node
-- Configure our cluster prior to deploying ArgoCD.

 This node will also serve to verify our initial cluster and troubleshoot any problems.